louetadelie1/Abeta/README.md

 # Abeta

-All Analysis docs are included, most of require additional weights files and COLVAR files which can be calculated with the corresponding PLUMED_DRIVER.dat file
+All Analysis docs are included, most of which require additional weights files and COLVAR files which can be calculated with the corresponding PLUMED_DRIVER.dat file

 :)